A SNEAK PEEK

-This series of seven oral history interviews were conducted in Hawai`i between 1992 and 1993.
+This series of Hawaiian oral history interviews was conducted in Hawai`i between 1992 and 1993.
 The following introduction and list of interviews are a precursor to the publishing of both the transcripts of the interviews, as well as the recordings themselves.
-I am also including the original recording of the shortest interview, discussing the celebration of holidays in Carol's family in upcountry Maui during the early part of the twentieth century.
-Enhancement of images and the audio quality will be accomplished prior to publication...
+I am also including a snippet of the original recording discussing the celebration of holidays in Carol's family in upcountry Maui during the early part of the twentieth century.

 These interviews express the reflections on time, place, and inner spirit of the interviewee, Caroline Kuliaikanu`ukapu Wilcox DeLima Farias.
 She is a descendant of Hawaiian ali`i and a grandniece of Robert William Wilcox, a leader within the Hawaiian Royalist Rebellion of 1895.
 Most of our conversations were con-ducted in a sitting room located just beyond the living room.
 Surrounded by antique koa furniture, heirloom furnishings and photographs, Auntie Carol held animated dialogue with family, friends, and the many guests she greeted in her busy home.
 Usually clad in a shortee or floor-length mu`umu`u, her warmth and enthusiasm for living were punctuated by frequent nods and a jangling of bracelets made of carved wood, jade, and/or gold with distinctive carved Hawaiian lettering.
 (1)